Film / Max Manus

 - Those Wacky Nazis: Fehmer being an example of the cultured one.

 - Older Than They Look: Kjakan was 21 when the war broke out, but he looks like a teenager in the film.
 The real Kjakan didn't look that young at that time.

 - Present Day Past: Tikken revealed herself to be quite into slang of The Noughties at one point in the movie.

 - Protagonist Title.

-- Reality Ensues - there are several scenes which fans of action films would expect to turn out differently than they do.
+- Reality Ensues: there are several scenes which fans of action films would expect to turn out differently than they do.
 For example, when Max Manus jumps through a closed window, several stories over a cobblestone street, he is heavily injured both by the cuts and the impact with the ground, and ends up bedridden in a hospital.
 There is also a scene where two of his comrades meet with an alleged Nazi informant in a cafe, only to realize they've walked into a setup and that they are surrounded by heavily armed Nazis.
-Perhaps suprisingly to fans of Hollywood flicks, they don't miracoulously win the ensuing firefight.
+Perhaps surprisingly to fans of Hollywood flicks, they don't miraculously win the ensuing firefight.

 - Rule of Cool: The movie made a point of making some scenes more action like than they actually were.
 The first Balcony Escape had Max hitting one of the police men before jumping.
 In Real Life, he just said "look", and pointed to a picture on the wall before jumping, having made them turn around for a moment.

 - Max Manus lampshaded this himself in his memoirs (when describing his arrest): "If this had been a movie, I probably would have been a badass and tried shooting myself out of the mess.
 As it were, I just put down my gun and said: Hi, guys!"